KK201431873/cis1200-hw-9/README.txt

   submitting your proposal.

   1. 2D Arrays
-I used a 2D of my custom Tile class to keep track of the tiles on the board.
+I used a 2D array of my custom Tile class to keep track of the tiles on the board.
 This is an appropriate use of the concept because 2048 is played on a grid, and 2D arrays naturally represent a grid of objects.
-Additionally, 2D arrays are great for algorithms (such as the tile-moving algorithm I implemented) that depend on moving across the array.
+Additionally, 2D arrays are great for algorithms (such as the tile-moving algorithm I implemented) that require traversing across a grid.
 The custom type contained in the 2D array, Tile, is appropriate since each element in the array needs to carry data about its display string and appearance colors.
 Of course, this could have been done with a Map, but it is more elegant to use a class that directly contains said data.